 To further equip Colorado students with the necessary skills to compete in today’s job market, and to increase locally-sourced talent in high growth industries, we are champions for P-TECH (Pathways in Technology Early College High School).
 The P-TECH model – which strengthens the link between high school, post-secondary education, and the workforce – has been effectively implemented in several states, producing career-ready graduates.

 During the 2015 legislative session, we worked with our partners, including our member Ray Johnson of IBM, to pass a bipartisan bill to establish P-TECH schools in Colorado.
 The new law presents an exciting opportunity for the business community to help schools align with workforce needs.
 And already, Colorado employers and educators are laying the groundwork to open that state’s first P-TECH schools.

-Contact us for more information about Future Forward and for opportunities to get involved.
+Contact us for more information about opportunities to get involved.